GRpro/scala3_gateway/README.md

 # Gateway router

-to limit and balance requests between workers, see [TEST_README.md](TEST_README.md) for more information
+to limit and balance requests among workers, see [TASK_README.md](TASK_README.md) for more information

 # How to run